dreamportdev/Osdev-Notes/Add_Keyboard_Support/README.md

 We'll be dealing with the PS/2 keyboard in this section, which communicates with us via the PS/2 controller in our system.
 Other keyboard running over more complex protocols (like USB) can be used to emulate a PS/2 keyboard, but this requires support from the device and motherboard.
 The good news for laptop developers is that most laptop keyboards (and trackpads) are actually still using PS/2 internally.

-Keyboards can accept several commands and generate interrupts, placing a byte is placed on the communication port.
+Keyboards can accept several commands and generate interrupts, placing a byte on the communication port.

 Whenever a key is pressed or released the keyboard sends some data to us via the communication port, this data is called a *scancode*, and is composed of one or more bytes.